About Shoshone Medical Center

 - Shoshone Medical Center: 25 Jacobs Gulch, Kellogg ID

-- Health & Education Center: 858 Commerce Drive, Smelterville, ID
+- SMC Health & Wellness Center/Fitness Center: 858 Commerce Drive, Smelterville, ID

 - Pinehurst Medical Clinics: 107 Church Street and 301 S. Division, Pinehurst ID